jinyoungjo/academic-kickstart/content/publication/choi_jo_2023/index.md

 publication_types:
 - 6
 accepted: true
-publication: 'Invited as a book chapter for *Artificial Intelligence, Machine Learning, Convolutional Neural Networks and Large Language Models*'
+publication: 'Invited to be submitted as a chapter in *Artificial Intelligence, Machine Learning, Convolutional Neural Networks and Large Language Models*'
 #url_pdf:
 #doi: 10.3389/fpsyg.2018.02225
 ---